 Hiking in Wildwood Canyon State Park

 Wildwood Canyon State Park offers many trails for hiking, dog walking, horse riding, biking, and sight seeing.
 You can choose easy 1 mile hikes up to 11 mile harder trails.
 Always keep a lookout for wildlife.
 In the morning you will usually find plenty of deer.
-If you are lucky you may spot a bobcat, fox, coyote or mountain lion (rare).
-Other animals include plenty of rabbits, squirrels and birds.
-Keep an eye out for rattlesnakes during warm months, you can easily spot them sunning on the trails.
+If you are lucky you may spot a bobcat, fox, or coyote .
+Mountain lions and bears have been spotted but it is a rare occurrence.
+Other animals include plenty of lizards, rabbits, squirrels and birds.
+Keep an eye out for rattlesnakes during warm months.
+Most of the time you can easily spot them sunning on the trails.